FAQ

 under its own root-run trace_id, and for direct-SDK agents core.trace("run-id") sets an ambient

 trace_id.
-Multi-process: state is process-local by design (no server — CLAUDE.md rule 4), so
+Multi-process: state is process-local by design (local-first, no server), so

 correlate by trace_id and aggregate durably via a tokenguard sink into your own store. cendor